USM Content

-As you set up SAML for your organization, you can use this as a resource if you have any configuration questions.
+As you set up Security Assertion Markup Language (SAML) for your organization, you can use this as a resource if you have any configuration questions.

 How do I test the SAML configuration without disrupting other people in my Smartsheet account?

 While configuring SAML, you can leave the other authentication options enabled.
-After you have tested SAML, you can then restrict your plan’s authentication options.
+After you've tested SAML, you can then restrict your plan's authentication options.

-For example, by default most users access Smartsheet with a direct email address set up upon account creation.
-This can remain in place while SAML is configured and tested.
+For instance, most users initially access Smartsheet using a direct email address created during the account setup process.
+This can remain unchanged while SAML is being configured and tested.

-More on how to manage authentication options as a System Admin can be found in this help article.
+Learn more about how to manage authentication options as a System Admin.

 How do I restrict SSO options?

-Under Manage Authentication Options (more on that here) you can elect which authentication options are available to users on your plan.
+You can select which authentication options are available to users on your plan.
+Learn more about managing authentication options as a System Admin.

-What if I restrict my Smartsheet plan to SAML, but some people in my account do not have login credentials setup in my IdP?
+What if I restrict my Smartsheet plan to SAML, but some people in my account don't have sign-in credentials set up in my IdP?

-If you restrict your account to SAML only, people who are in your account (listed in the User Management window), but who are not in your organization’s IdP, will not be able to sign in.
-Each domain will need to be configured in the Smartsheet SAML setup window (see Set Up SAML 2 for SSO) for those users to sign in when the account is restricted to the SAML only sign in option.
+If you limit your account to SAML only, users who aren't in your organization’s Identity Provider (IdP) can't sign in.
+You must configure each domain in the Smartsheet SAML setup window for those users to sign in when the account is restricted to the SAML-only sign-in option.

-If you have people who don’t have login credentials on your IdP, there are a few ways that you can still configure SAML for your organization and grant these people access to their accounts:
+If you have people who don’t have sign-in credentials on your IdP, there are a few ways that you can still configure SAML for your organization and provide account access to these people:

-• Enable another authentication option (Google, Microsoft, Email + Password) that will work for the affected people.
+- Enable an additional authentication option (Google, Microsoft, Email + Password) for those affected.

-• Partner with your IT team to create credentials in your IdP for the people who do not already have accounts.
+- Partner with your IT team to create credentials in your IdP for the people who don't already have accounts.

-If you need to create new credentials for someone in your IdP, make sure to use the same email address they are currently using to sign in to their account.
-If you needed to create an entire new email address for them, you will want to reach out to Smartsheet Support or your Account team directly for guidance for the best way to add that new email address to their Smartsheet account for them to sign in with it.
+If you need to create a new email address for someone, contact Smartsheet Support or your Account team directly for guidance on how to add the new email to their Smartsheet account so they can sign in with it.

 In which section of the SAML token do customers need to pass the certificate?